 The Ferris State Criminal Justice baccalaureate degree prepares students for a professional career in the Criminal Justice system in Michigan and throughout the country.
 This Generalist option prepares the student to seek federal, state and/or local Criminal Justice agency employment or admission to law school or graduate school, and it gives students an education with a broad focus in Criminal Justice.
 The program offers small class sizes, usually between 15 to 30 students, and our degreed faculty members have extensive Criminal Justice experience and utilize a pragmatic approach to prepare students for a career in Criminal Justice.
 The most common positions for graduates of this program are: police officer, corrections officer, community correction officer, probation officer, detective, federal agent, and investigator for a multitude of public and private agencies and/or corporations.

-For more details, including application requirements, visit the Ferris CJA department homepage.
+For more details, including application requirements, visit the Ferris website.

 “SC4 enhanced my knowledge on a lot of different topics and gave me the basic fundamentals on what police work is about.”Joe Platzer, Chief, Port Huron Police Department